state-alchemists/zrb/docs/getting-started.md

 The following properties are usually available:

-- __name__: The name of the task.
+- __name__: The name of the Task.
 When you invoke the task using the CLI, you need to use this name.
-By convention, the name should-be written in `kebab-case` (i.e., separated by `-`).
+You should wrote Task name in `kebab-case` (i.e., separated by `-`).
 - __description__: The description of the task.
 - __group__: The task group to which the task belongs.
 - __inputs__: Task inputs and their default values.